Thursday 27 June 2019

 In the end, Aeham Ahmad was able to escape Syria and really lucky that his family was able to follow him within a year.
 Many have not been so lucky.
 I fear for all of them.

 The memoir is very well written, the author received some help, but you can hear his voice, his despair about all that has happened to him and his friends.
 I really loved how he mentioned that the German people had been so extremely kind to him and helped him and his family and friends.
-Like me and my family, most of our friends have always said we need to help as much as possible.
+Like my family and me, most of our friends have always said we need to help as much as possible.
 This is a personal story that will hopefully make everyone understand that these are people like you and me who have the same need, wishes, hopes, and dreams.
 We can all work for a better future by sticking together.

 From the back cover: